vix993/shakemon/README.md

 The repository containing the front end of this app can be acessed here: https://github.com/vix993/shakemon-front

-To run the whole project:
+To run the whole project (frontend localhost:3000, backend localhost:8080):
 - `docker-compose up`

 You can run the backend by itself too: